apache/openwhisk/core/standalone/README.md

 The default standalone controller image is published as `openwhisk/standalone:nightly` for convenience.

-You can specify a different image to this script and also pass additional parameters to Docker.
-The general format is:

-`bash <(curl -sL https://s.apache.org/openwhisk.sh) [<image-name>] [<additional-docker-parameters>...]`

 If you do not want to execute arbitrary code straight from the net, you can look at [this script](start.sh), check it and run it when you feel safe.

 If the playground is not enough, you can then install the [wsk CLI](https://github.com/apache/openwhisk-cli/releases) and retrieve the command line to configure `wsk` with: